Analysis | Who could have predicted the Capitol riot? Plenty of people -- including Trump allies.

 And: “It’s all converging, and now we’re on the point of attack tomorrow. … And all I can say is: Strap in.
 You have made this happen, and tomorrow it’s game day.”

-Bannon’s comments might not have explicitly referenced actual violence — political rhetoric tends to be littered with war metaphors, after all — but he was clearly predicting something more substantial than your standard peaceful protest.
-Bannon, who was indicted last year and been pardoned by Trump before he left office.
+Bannon’s comments may not have explicitly referenced actual violence — political rhetoric tends to be littered with war metaphors, after all — but he was clearly predicting something more substantial than your standard peaceful protest.
+Bannon, who was indicted last year, was pardoned by Trump before he left office.
 He was also banned by Twitter for talking about putting “heads on pikes” a couple months earlier.

 Bannon’s Jan.
 5 comments also echoed Trump’s mid-December tweet promoting the rally, which he promised “will be wild.”